Understanding Domestic Support Obligations (DSO) in Bankruptcy: A Law Professor’s Guide

 | Related Attorney’s Fees | § 523(a)(5) | Attorney’s fees related to establishing or collecting a DSO are also non-dischargeable. |

-The DSO is a “Super” Priority Claim in Chapter 13
+The Priority Debt in Chapter 13 Bankruptcy

 Besides not being wiped out in bankruptcy, DSOs are categorized as a First Priority Claim under 11 U.S.C. § 507(a)(1).
 This gives the DSO claimant a powerful advantage.